-The last moments of Revolutionary Girl Utena raised Anthy's stock for a lot of people when she basically tells Akio where to shove it and walks out of Ohtori to find Utena, despite the protests of the suddenly very distraught Manipulative Bastard.
+The last moments raised Anthy's stock for a lot of people when she basically tells Akio where to shove it and walks out of Ohtori to find Utena, despite the protests of the suddenly very distraught Manipulative Bastard.
 "By all means, stay in this cozy coffin of yours and continue to play prince.
 But I have to go now.
 She isn't gone at all, she's merely vanished from your world."

 What about Anthy as a little girl standing up to the townpeople running her beloved brother/prince ragged just because they were all too willing to leave the rescuing of their daughters up to someone with a hero complex?

 Throughout the series, Anthy retains the same tone of voice.
 Sometimes it's depressing, sometimes it's tragic, sometimes it's hilarious.
 In the end, however, she tells Akio off in the same voice, without changing a note.
 Looks like it's just a part of her personality now...
 It's hard to explain why, but the fact she didn't change intonations after becoming free again feels just so incredibly badass.
 Perhaps it hints that she's still a witch, she didn't lose anything, just gained.
 And that it was "real" her talking all the time since the start, and perhaps sometimes she was even honest.

 In the Black Rose Saga, Wakaba finally gets Saionji all to herself!
 Unfortunately, it doesn't come to anything, leading to one of the most tragic moments in the series where Wakaba gets back to her dorm room and finds Saionji gone.

 Also in the Black Rose arc, Utena refuses to use the Sword of Dios against Wakaba, horrified by the thought of even wounding her best friend, and manages to not only defend herself barehanded, but actually defeat Wakaba.
 Behold the power of friendship....